Amandeepsingh5/GamePVZ/README.md

 This project consist of four people as followed:

-Zoha Mehdi - Coding (Initial design and implementation of plant VS Zoombie model class + Readme file)
+Zoha Mehdi - Coding (Initial design and implementation of plant VS Zoombie model class + Readme file).

-Amandeep Singh - Coding (Initial design and implementation of plant VS Zoombie model class + commenting and indentation of the code)
+Amandeep Singh - Coding (Initial design and implementation of plant VS Zoombie model class + commenting and indentation of the code).

-Toluwalope - UML diagram
+Toluwalope - UML Class Diagram and initial coding design.

-James - UML diagram
+James - UML Sequence diagram.

 This project consists of 6 classes which work together to build up the console version of the game as listed below: